A council has voted to support a motion calling for a referendum on Britain’s membership of the European Union.

 “Once the date for a referendum has been set, a properly informed debate can take place, and the people can decide.
 The sooner the better.”

-The Bourne area has no Labour county councillors.
-But Coun Robin Renshaw, from the Lincoln East ward, said belonging to the European Union lead to investment.
+The Mercury area has no Labour county councillors.
+But Coun Robin Renshaw, who represents the Lincoln East ward, said belonging to the European Union lead to investment.

 “The whole Labour group supports the Lincolnshire economy and being part of the European Union is an important part of that.”